-Specialised curatorial staff maintain the Museum’s collection as well as manage donations and the purchase of significant items that define the city and the region.
+Specialised curatorial staff maintain the Museum’s collection as well as manage donations that define the city and the region.
 These objects are generously donated by members of the community and are accepted if they satisfy the terms of the museum's Collection Policy.

 Critical to the value of the objects are the stories that are associated with them.
 These stories help us understand why and how we do things now.
 In this way, the collection acts as a benchmark showing change within our society.

 The Museum has a Collection Policy which outlines its approach, selection criteria, themes and objectives.

 Newcastle Museum - Collection Policy (pdf)